awsdevops2022/aws/awsBoto3/AWSCodepipeline/README.md

 ### :warning: Execution order of scripts
     The scripts must be executed/deployed in order as they have dependencies.
-    Make sure `AWS boto3` is setup.
+    Make sure "AWS boto3" is setup.
 Please see below links for reference -

  * `cb_eventbridge_stepfunctions_batch.yml`
  * `create_lambda.yml`